-Candidates must bring valid government issued, photo identification, e.g. driver’s license or passport, the first and last names on their CSMLS exam registration must match their government ID.
-Candidates will NOT be admitted to the exam without presenting their government issued ID.
+You must bring government issued photo identification e.g. driver’s license, passport.
+You will NOT be admitted to the exam without presenting government issued ID.

 What Time to Arrive at the Testing Centre

-Arrive at least thirty (30) minutes before the scheduled appointment to allow time for check-in procedures.
+Arrive at least 30 minutes before the scheduled appointment to allow time for check-in procedures.

 Exam Format on the Computer Platform

 The exam is broken down into 4 sections:

 Late Arrival or Missed Appointment

 - Section 2 is the Introduction, with instructions on how to use the platform

 - Section 3 is the actual exam,